mainwp/mainwp-child/readme.txt

 * Added: Attempt to reset site time out timer at intervals to help prevent timeouts

 = 0.29.11 =
-* Changes for update to Client Reports Extension
+* Changes for an update to Client Reports Extension
-* Changes for update to Heat Map Extension
+* Changes for an update to Heat Map Extension
-* Changes for update to Maintenance Extension
+* Changes for an update to Maintenance Extension
 * Fixed verbiage for restore popup

 = 0.29.10 =